 Photos courtesy of Western Carolina University.
-Please contact Liz Skene at Hunter Library Special and Digital Collections for permission to use or reprint any images.
+Please contact Hunter Library Special and Digital Collections for permission to use or reprint any images at (828) 227-7474.

 Some material adapted from A Mountain Heritage: The Illustrated History of Western Carolina University by Curtis W. Wood and H. Tyler Blethen, copyright 1989, published by Western Carolina University.

 Tyler Blethen, Professor Emeritus of History